 Within a one-tier system SE, the administrative board is responsible for the convening.
 However, shareholders whose share is equivalent to at least 5% of the registered share capital may also demand the convening of a general meeting.
 Shareholders whose share in the share capital is that high or corresponds to a nominal stake of EUR500,000 may demand that certain additional items are put on the agenda.

-The demand has to be received by the company at the latest 24 days prior to the general meeting, or no later than 30 days prior to the general meeting for listed companies.
+The demand has to be received by the company 24 days prior to the general meeting at the latest, or no later than 30 days prior to the general meeting for listed companies.

-For temporary changes to the above stated rules in response to the current COVID-19 pandemic, the federal government has enabled virtual general meetings to be held, ie, by way of audio and video streaming and the submissions of votes carried out either electronically or in written form, even where the articles of association do not provide for such meetings.
+For temporary changes to the above-stated rules in response to the current COVID-19 pandemic, the Federal Government passed a law enabling AGs, SEs and KGaAs to hold virtual general meetings, ie, by way of audio and video streaming and carrying out submissions of votes either electronically or in written form, even where the articles of association do not provide for such meetings.
 The general meeting has to be convened no later than 21 days prior to the date of the general meeting.
-Furthermore, the federal government has recently strengthened shareholder discussion and filing rights.
-In addition, the Annual General Meeting in an AG no longer has to take place within the first eight months, but can also be held later within the fiscal year.
+In addition, the annual general meeting no longer has to take place within the first eight months, but can also be held later within the fiscal year.
+This COVID legislation continues to apply until 31 August 2022.
+The virtual annual general meeting will in future presumably be possible as an alternative to the physical annual general meeting.
+Shareholders’ rights at the virtual shareholders’ meeting are to correspond as far as possible to those at a physical shareholders’ meeting.
+The relevant draft bill has already been amended and shall be resolved upon shortly for an uninterupted transition.

 Annual General Meeting Invitation